 I, malfunct, am known outside the internet as Scott Wendt.
 I am a software engineer and a lifelong gamer.
 I started watching charity gaming marathons in 2009 when I caught wind of Mario Marathon.
 Over the years, I have watched numerous other charity marathons and have always wanted to do one of my own.
 In 2012, I decided to do something about it, and gave my birthday to charity.
-Of course this year there absolutely had to be a repeat.
+This year will be my 4th time getting together with all of you to play minecraft, have fun, and support the children.

-For the entire 24 hours of July 5 -- yes midnight to midnight -- my team members and I will play Minecraft and encourage our audience to kindly donate to Child's Play charity.
-This is your invitation to my birthday party and I can't wait to see you there!
+For 24 hours starting at 2pm on Halloween and ending the next day at 2pm my team members and I will play Minecraft and encourage our audience to kindly donate to Child's Play charity.
+Celebrate Halloween with me, and please, no tricks.

 The most important thing you as an audience member can do is watch the marathon and have fun.
 Participate in the chat, we won't bite!
 Then, when you are having all of this fun, tell all of your friends, relatives, aquaintences and even strangers you meet on the street about the marathon and encourage them to come watch.
 If you are able, make a donation to Child's Play charity.
 So tell all of your friends to show up and together we will have a great time!